bitovi/academy/src/bit-u.md

 @hidetitle
 @hidedescription
 @hidecontentnav
 @description Welcome to Bitovi Academy.
-Learn front-end development, design, and management skills in these free courses!
+Learn development, design, and management skills in these free courses!

 @body